 Narrative arcs and the prototypical “Plot Diagram” are essential for building literary comprehension and appreciation.
 Plot diagrams allow students to pick out major themes in the text, trace changes to major characters over the course of the narrative, and hone their analytic skills.

-The classic story of To Kill a Mockingbird has touched generations since it was written in the late 1950s.
-Set during the great depression, in Maycomb, Alabama, the story centers around the Finch family.
-Atticus, the father, a prominent lawyer, takes a case defending an innocent black man.
-Although Atticus clearly proves his client is innocent, the all-white jury still convicts the defendant.
+This classic story has touched generations since it was written in the late 1950s.
+Set during the Great Depression in Maycomb, Alabama, the story centers around the Finch family.
+Atticus, the father and a prominent lawyer, takes a case defending an innocent black man.
+Although Atticus proves his client is innocent, the all-white jury still convicts the defendant.

 To Kill a Mockingbird plot diagram - To Kill a Mockingbird summary comic strip

 Plot diagram definition